andlab-um/uaHMM/README.md

 ### Generative Model

-The Generative Model can be used to represent the observed data.
+The Generative Model can be used to represent the underlying generative process from latent states to observed data.
 It can be written down mathematically by specifying the joint distribution of observed and latent variables.
 The joint probability distribution for the HMM generating a sequence of data is:

 $$
 p(x_{1:T}, \theta_{1:T}) = p(x_1 | \theta_1) p(\theta_1) \prod_{t=2}^{T} p(x_t | \theta_t) p(\theta_t | \theta_{t-1}),